FarisZR/FarisZR.com/content/page/projects/index.en.md

 I also launched [Aosus services](https://aosus.org/services), where aosus hosts Privacy focused interfaces/proxies for popular websites, like YouTube, Twitter, Reddit etc. without tracking or Ads.

-I also manage [The Aosus Writing Contest](https://aosus.org/writing-contest) [summary in English](https://opencollective.com/aosus/projects/aosus-writing-contest), the first Contest of its kind in the Arabic world to support writers that write about FOSS in Arabic.
+I also managed [The Aosus Writing Contest](https://aosus.org/writing-contest) [summary in English](https://opencollective.com/aosus/projects/aosus-writing-contest), the first Contest of its kind in the Arabic world to support writers that write about FOSS in Arabic.

 You can support Aosus by donating on [OpenCollective](https://opencollective.com/aosus) or [Github Sponsors](https://github.com/sponsors/aosus), or by contributing to Aosus's [projects](https://github.com/aosus)